Dapo Afolayan

-Oladapo Joshua Afolayan (born 11 September 1997) is an English professional footballer who plays as a winger or centre-forward for 2.
-Bundesliga club FC St. Pauli.
+Oladapo Joshua Afolayan (born 11 September 1997) is an English professional footballer who plays as a winger or centre-forward for Bundesliga club FC St. Pauli.

-He spent his youth at a multitude of clubs: Harrow St Marys, Chelsea, Toronto FC, Barnet, Tooting & Mitcham United and Toronto Varsity Blues.
+He spent his youth at a number of clubs: Harrow St Marys, Chelsea, Toronto FC, Barnet, and Tooting & Mitcham United.
+He also played at the university level in Canada with the University of Toronto Varsity Blues.
+After playing local football in Canada with ANB Futbol, he played for English non-league clubs Loughborough University and Solihull Moors, before moving to Premier League club West Ham United.
+He had loan spells at Oldham Athletic, Mansfield Town, and Bolton Wanderers, with the latter move becoming permanent, before signing for FC St. Pauli.

+He was also capped by the England C team.

+Personal life

 He left the Chelsea academy in order to concentrate on his GCSEs.
 He moved to Canada with his family but returned to England to study civil engineering at Loughborough University.
-He signed with Solihull Moors in February 2017 and scored 15 goals in 50 appearances, winning a move to Premier League club West Ham United 12 months later; he was also capped by the England C team.
-He spent the second half of the 2018–19 season on loan at Oldham Athletic and the first half of the 2019–20 campaign on loan at Mansfield Town.

 Club career

 Early career

 Afolayan joined Harrow St Marys at under-5 level and moved into the youth system at Chelsea at the age of nine, having turned down the chance of a rival offer from Arsenal.
 He struggled with his short stature as a teenager and was restricted to playing as a winger.
 He left Chelsea at the age of 14 so that academy football did not get in the way of his schooling, at Merchant Taylors School.